-Councillors respect that, pursuant to section 94A of the Act, the Chief Executive Officer is responsible for appointing, directing, managing and dismissing all Council staff and for all other issues that relate to Council staff: - 5.11.3 a professional and well-managed team of managers and staff is essential to the wellbeing of the community; and - 5.11.4 the Chief Executive Officer is under an obligation to provide timely advice to Council and implement Council decisions without undue delay and that reports written by officers are based on their professional knowledge and skill.
-While Council may decide whether to accept the advice that is submitted, Councillors cannot direct officers to change their reports.

-Where Councillors have concerns about the performance of any staff member or service unit, they acknowledge that such concerns should be directed to the Chief Executive Officer.
+Councillors respect that, pursuant to section 94A of the Act, the Chief Executive Officer is responsible for appointing, directing, managing and dismissing all Council staff and for all other issues that relate to Council staff; - 5.11.3 a professional and well-managed team of managers and staff is essential to the wellbeing of the community; and - 5.11.34 the Chief Executive Officer is under an obligation to provide timely advice to Council and implement Council decisions without undue delay and that reports written by officers are based on their professional knowledge and skill.
+Wwhile Council may decide whether or not to accept the advice or written reports of Council officers that is submitted, Councillors cannot direct officers to change their advice or reports and cannot set the priorities or work deadlines of staff except by Council resolution. - 5.11.4 wWhere Councillors have concerns about the performance of any staff member or service unit, they acknowledge that such concerns should be directed will direct such concerns to the Chief Executive Officer. - 5.11.5 Councillor requests for information and advice must be reasonable and accord with Council policies, legislation, resourcing, and Council resolutions. - 5.11.6 outside Council meetings and briefings, Councillors agree that request for action, information or advice from Council staff will be limited to contact with the Executive Team, Councillor Secretariat, Managers where appropriate, and in response to contact from other officers.
+Additionally, the Executive Team may authorise communications with Managers or other senior staff where appropriate on the basis of knowledge, skills or expertise.